neophora/docs/api/GetUTXOByHashLEIndexInJSON.md

-# GetUTXOByHashInJSON
+# GetUTXOByHashLEIndexInJSON

-get utxo by hash (big endian) in json
+get utxo by hash (little endian) in json

 ## Input